jadecobra/python_tdd_exercises/source/calculator.rst

 Create a Calculator using Test Driven Development
 ==================================================

-In this chapter I will use python Test Driven Development to create a basic calculator that can perform addition, subtraction, division and multiplication
+In this chapter I will use Test Driven Development to create a calculator in python that can perform addition, subtraction, division and multiplication

 Prerequisites
 -------------